victoriawrobel/FlightRadarSimulator/README.md

 # FlightRadar - Flight Data Management Application

 ## Overview
-FlightRadar is a flight data management application developed using C#.
+FlightRadar is a flight data management application I developed using C# on one of the subjects during my Computer Science studies at the university for my BSc degree.
 This project emphasizes the application of Object-Oriented Design (OOD) principles to create a scalable, maintainable, and efficient software solution.
 It loads flight data from files, simulates real-time updates via a network source, synchronizes with a graphical user interface (GUI), and supports data manipulation through commands.
 Additionally, it generates news reports about flights and manages dynamic updates efficiently.

 ## Features
 1. **Data Loading and Serialization**